Synthesizing geocodes to facilitate access to detailed geographical information in large scale administrative data: Discussion

-Nevertheless, unsurprisingly the increased validity of the categorical CART approach comes at the price of increased risks of disclosure.
-However, we found that at least in this application the agency would be better off synthesizing more variables instead of relying on one of the other synthesizers or aggregating the geocodes.
-We note that our risk evaluations did not consider the fact that samples of the IEB without detailed geographical information have been disseminated previously.
-Potentially intruders could use this information when trying to re-identify units in the synthetic data.
+Nevertheless, the increased validity of the categorical CART approach comes at the price of increased risks of disclosure.
+However, at least in this application, we found that the agency would be better off synthesizing more variables instead of relying on one of the other synthesizers, aggregating the geocodes, or modifying the complexity parameter of the CART models.
+We note that our risk evaluations did not consider the fact that samples of the IEB without detailed geographical information had previously been disseminated.
+Potentially, intruders could use this information when trying to re-identify units in the synthetic data.
 However, the data are only available to the scientific community and underwent several anonymization procedures.
-We feel that our assumptions that the intruder knows the exact geocode, sex, age category, industry of the employer, occupation and the information whether the individual is a foreigner or not is already a conservative assumption.
-The only additional variables available in the previously released data are education and wage, but with the low level of geographical detail in these data it would not be possible for the intruder to obtain record level information for these variables for the target records.
-We thus expect that the increase in risk would be negligible.
+We feel that our assumption that the intruder knows the exact geocode, sex, age category, industry of the employer, occupation, and the information on whether the individual is a foreigner or not, is already a conservative one.
+The only additional variables available in the previously released data are education and wage, but with the low level of geographical detail in these data, it would not be possible for the intruder to obtain record-level information for these variables for the target records.
+We would thus expect the increase in risk to be negligible.